-Most likely, you’ll have a blockage from central heating sludge.
+Most likely, you’ll have a blockage from central heating sludge build-up.
 A typical sign of this is radiators that are hot at the top but cold at the bottom.

-A Gas Safe engineer will need to remove the casing on your Potterton, and assess the condition of the pump.
+A Gas Safe heating engineer will need to remove the casing on your Potterton and assess the condition of the pump.
 Blown seals are easy to recognise, given the pump will be leaking if this is the case.

 They’ll check the pump is operational, and its speed setting.

-If this doesn’t fix the problem, it’s likely they’ll need to hot flush your system will chemicals to remove any heating sludge.
+If this doesn’t fix the problem, it’s likely they’ll need to hot-flush your system with chemicals to remove heating sludge.

 #5 – No Hot Water

-With older Potterton Promax, Suprima and Profile boilers, we get lots of people asking why they have no hot water, even when the heating works.
+With old Potterton boiler models, like Promax, Suprima, and Profile, we get lots of people asking why they have no hot water in their taps even when the heating works.

-On the flip side, a similar problem can occur, but customers have heating but not hot water.
+On the flip side, a similar problem can occur, but customers have hot water, but no heat.

 A diverter valve essentially directs hot water to taps and showers, or your radiators.

-On a combi, if it’s broken or stuck, it will only provide one or the other.
+On a combi, if it’s broken or stuck, it will only supply one or the other.

 Basically, hot water that is meant to be directed to your bath, shower or taps, is leaking through the diverter valve.

 This isn’t the only problem that can cause your Potterton boiler to provide no hot water.
-So, it’s worth getting a qualified local engineer in to help.
+So, it’s worth getting a qualified local Gas Safe boiler engineer in to help.

-We’ve wrote more on faulty diverter valves here.
+We’ve written more on faulty diverter valves here.